hoverinc/hover-pubsub-ruby/README.md

 ## Development

+You must install [Google Cloud SDK](https://cloud.google.com/sdk/).
+The specs in this project expect to be able to start a google cloud pubsub emulator locally.

 After checking out the repo, run `bundle` to install dependencies.
 Then, run `bundle exec rspec` to run the tests.
 You can also run `bundle exec bin/console` for an interactive prompt that will allow you to experiment.

 To release a new version: